spirepathways/spirepathways.github.io/README.md

 # Spire Pathways

 **Spire Pathways** is an initiative dedicated to empowering students by providing opportunities for growth, skill development, and meaningful contributions to communities.
-We connect skilled students with nonprofits to help create transformative changes through technology, education, and innovative solutions.
+We connect skilled students with nonprofits and small local businesses to help create transformative changes through innovative technological solutions.

 ## Vision

-Spire Pathways envisions a world where students from diverse backgrounds can access resources, opportunities, and networks to realize their potential.
-We aim to bridge the gap between students and nonprofit organizations by leveraging skills in technology, business, and community service.
+Spire Pathways, formerly known as Synergy, envisions a world where students from diverse backgrounds can access resources, opportunities, and networks to realize their potential.
+We aim to bridge the gap for underrepresented students in the STEM industry by leveraging skills in technology, business, and community service.

 ## Mission